mahirkachwala/conrad-azure-ai-platform/README.md

 ### The Problem It Solves

 **Before ConRad:**
-- Manual monitoring of 10+ portals daily
+- Manual monitoring of 3 portals daily (Government, Industrial, Utilities)
 - Downloading and reading 50+ PDFs weekly (30+ pages each)
 - Manual product matching and quotation calculation
 - 40+ hours per week spent on RFP processing